Skip to main content

 What is pyoderma?

 Pyoderma is an infection of the skin and hair follicles.
-Pyoderma can be classified as either deep or superficial, with deep being an infection that extends into the deeper layers of skin and superficial staying on the skin’s outer surface.
-Bacterial species common in pyoderma are the normal commensal bacteria that live on the skin.
-In dogs, the most common bacteria in superficial pyoderma is Staphylococcus pseudintermedius.
+Pyoderma can be classified as either deep or superficial.
+Deep infections extend into the deeper layers of the skin, while superficial infections remain on the skin’s outer surface.
+Bacterial species commonly found in pyoderma are the everyday bacteria that usually live harmlessly on the skin.
+In dogs, the most common type of bacteria in superficial pyoderma is Staphylococcus pseudintermedius.

 Does cephalexin relieve itching in dogs?

-Skin allergies, also called allergic dermatitis, causes dogs to be very itchy, and all of that scratching and chewing to relieve the itch causes skin infections.
-Skin infections are also very itchy on their own, so by healing the bacterial skin infection, cephalexin can relieve an important source of itchiness by healing the bacterial skin infection.
-Because skin infections are common in dogs with skin allergies, it is common to see cephalexin prescribed along with allergy medications like Benadryl (diphenhydramine), Zyrtec (cetirizine HCl), Apoquel (oclacitinib), or prednisone.
-While cephalexin is not an allergy medication, it is commonly used along with allergy medications as a multimodal approach to relieving itchy skin in dogs suffering from allergic dermatitis.
+Skin allergies, also called allergic dermatitis, cause dogs to be very itchy.
+All that scratching and chewing to relieve the itch can cause skin infections, which are also very itchy.
+By healing the bacterial skin infection, cephalexin can relieve an important source of itchiness.
+Because skin infections are common in dogs with skin allergies, cephalexin is often prescribed along with allergy medications such as Benadryl (diphenhydramine), Zyrtec (cetirizine HCl), Apoquel (oclacitinib), or prednisone.
+While cephalexin is not an allergy medication, it is commonly used alongside allergy medications as part of a multimodal approach to relieve itchy skin in dogs with allergic dermatitis.

 Is human cephalexin safe for dogs?